Councillor suggests 'paint guns' as novel solution to stop speed demons

 He said resident should phone 111 the minute it started; or 105 or Crimestoppers (0800 555 111) if they were calling later with information on an incident.

-Residents wanting to be added to that database can email: customerservice@hdc.govt.nz, with 'Flaxmere streets' in the subject line.
+• Residents wanting to be added to the database can email: customerservice@hdc.govt.nz, with "Flaxmere streets" in the subject line.